sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 assessments allow for infinite attempts, mastery learning, and more intellectual risk taking, which lead to substantially better learning outcomes.

-Multiple choice questions do have these helpful uses.
+Multiple choice questions do have these uses.

 * Ungraded multiple choice questions can help students think about a concept in the context of knowledge transfer.